zacgerber/backend-dirwatcher-assessment/README.md

 ### Testing the Program
-There is test code included in this repo.
-Now that you know how Test Driven Development works, you should be able to write code that will pass the entire test suite.
-Remember, VS Code has a built-in framework for discovering and running tests.

 Test your Dirwatcher program using **two** terminal windows.
 In the first window, start your Dirwatcher with various sets of command line arguments.
 Open a second terminal window and navigate to the same directory where your Dirwatcher is running and try the following:

  - Run Dirwatcher with non-existent directory &mdash; At each polling interval, it should complain about the missing watch directory.